A Performance Improvement Activities Solution

 METRIC is also a valuable tool for residency program tracking and quality improvement, eliminating project design time on your part.
 This program builds critical skills in practice-based learning and improvement, an ACGME requirement for residency programs.

-This METRIC module will take a minimum of 3 months to complete.
+Depending on the amount of time available to participate within the activity, the process can take on average from 40 days to 3 months.
 To meet the ABFM Performance Improvement Activities requirement, it must be completed within 12 months.

 About this Module